IOxCyber/CyberEssentials/Burp_Suite/BurpSuite02.md

 - Burp Proxy works by opening a web interface on 127.0.0.1:8080 (by default), we need to redirect all of our browser traffic through this port before we can start intercepting it with Burp.
 It can be done by using **FoxyProxy**.

+- There are two versions of FoxyProxy: Basic and Standard.
+Both versions allow you to change your proxy settings on the fly.

+## Scoping and Targeting:
+- Setting a scope for the project allows us to define what gets proxied and logged.
+Target tab > right-clicking our target from our list on the left, then choosing "Add To Scope".

+- Scope allows us to control Burp's target scope for the project.

 -